jeremyreeder/gridscout/docs/gazette.md

 ---
 layout: default
-title: GridScout™ Journal
+title: GridScout Gazette℠
-permalink: /journal/
+permalink: /gazette/
+redirect_from:
-redirect_from: /blog/
+  - /blog/
+  - /journal/
 ---

-# GridScout™ Journal
+# GridScout Gazette℠
 Here's what's going on in the manly arts, from the [GridScout™][gridscout] team.

 Subscribe: [Atom feed][feed]